-Eric L Singman MD, PhDAssociate Professor of Ophthalmology, Division Chief, General Eye Service at the Wilmer Eye Institute, Founder/Provider of the Wilmer Clinic for Vision Disorders after Brain Injury, Medical Director for Clinical Operations for the Office of Johns Hopkins Physicians, Baltimore, MD
+Eric L. Singman MD, PhDAssociate Professor of Ophthalmology, Division Chief, General Eye Service at the Wilmer Eye Institute, Founder/Provider of the Wilmer Clinic for Vision Disorders after Brain Injury, Medical Director for Clinical Operations for the Office of Johns Hopkins Physicians, Baltimore, Maryland

 Eric L. Singman, M.D., Ph.D., is an associate professor of ophthalmology, division chief of the General Eye Service at the Wilmer Eye Institute, and founder/provider of the Wilmer Clinic for Vision Disorders after Brain Injury as well as the Medical Director for Clinical Operations for the Office of Johns Hopkins Physicians.
 He is board certified by the American Board of Ophthalmology and has subspecialty training in neuro-ophthalmology.
 Dr. Singman also has a particular interest in teaching health care providers to recognize the visual sequela of traumatic brain injury.
 His research interests have focused on automation of the eye exam and optimization of clinical operations.